Infrastructure Go daemon

 Only the sender closes.
 Never close from the receiver side.
 Closing a closed channel panics.

-After a channel is closed, you can keep reading from it forever — every read returns the zero value of the element type (0 for int, "" for string, nil for pointers).
+That pretest at the top is this rule's flip side: after a channel is closed, you can keep reading from it forever — every read returns the zero value of the element type (0 for int, "" for string, nil for pointers).
 No error, no panic, no signal.
 To distinguish "real value" from "channel drained and closed", use the comma-ok form: v, ok := <-ch. ok is false once you've drained a closed channel.

 Direction-Restricted Channels